coingate/magento-plugin/README.md

 # Magento CoinGate Plugin

-Accept Bitcoin & Altcoins on your Magento store.
+Accept Bitcoin and 50+ Cryptocurrencies on your Magento store.

 Read the plugin installation instructions below to get started with CoinGate Bitcoin & Altcoin payment gateway on your shop.
 Full setup guide with screenshots is also available on our blog: <https://blog.coingate.com/2017/05/install-magento-bitcoin-altcoins-plugin/>